roryprimrose/roryprimrose.github.io/_posts/2018/2018-06-08-logging-exceptions-to-sentry.md

 ## Supporting Autofac

 The Divergic.Logging.Sentry.Autofac package contains ```SentryModule``` to assist with setting up Sentry in an Autofac container.
-The requirement is that the application bootstrapping has already been able to create a ```SentryConfig``` class and registered it in Autofac. ```SentryModule``` registers a new RavenClient instance using that configuration.
+The requirement is that the application bootstrapping has already been able to create an ```ISentryConfig``` instance and registered it in Autofac. ```SentryModule``` registers a new RavenClient instance using that configuration.

 Here is an example for ASP.Net core.